camillabrigandi/ADM-HW5/README.md

 # ADM-HW4

 ## Team members
+* Camilla Brigandi - 2055650
 * Stefano Rinaldi - 1945551
+*
+*

-This repository contains the submission of Group # of the fifth homework for the course "Algorithmic Methods of Data Mining", Academic year 2023–2024.
+This repository contains the submission of Group #9 of the fifth homework for the course "Algorithmic Methods of Data Mining", Academic year 2023–2024.

 ## Contents